Why is it important?

 The SCAMPI toolkit will help keep people with dementia and Parkinson’s live independently at home, with the best quality of life possible.
 It will also seek to relieve pressure on an increasingly overstretched NHS, by delivering more efficient, effective, patient-centred care in the community.
 New intelligent technologies have the potential to support self-care and reduce the need for routine interventions from paid professionals, keeping costs down for both self-funders and the public purse alike.

 What is it?

 A daily living plan is a document about the person’s goals and qualities to maintain or work towards, and the desired activities such as eating, exercising and socialising.
-SCAMPI’s new form of plan will be visual, natural and simple-to-use, enabling a person with a chronic condition to customise their life and care according to their individual needs and preferences, with pro-active support for thinking about important goals as well as how to achieve those goals.
+SCAMPI’s new form of plan will be visual, natural and simple-to-use, enabling a person with a chronic condition to customise their daily life according to their individual needs and preferences, with pro-active support for thinking about important goals as well as how to achieve those goals.
 The person using the toolkit will also be able to share the plan with named carers and targeted healthcare professionals such as specialist nurses and their GPs, and make joint decisions about customising the plan so that the person’s needs can be met more effectively, even when these other people are elsewhere.